 The Cedar House is a large detached character house, sleeping 20 in 10 bedrooms.
 Renovated to a high standard to offer country holidays in the peaceful Cambridgeshire village of Castor, this pet friendly holiday home lies within easy reach of Cambridge, Peterborough and Stamford - and the local pub!

-Sayers House near Wisbech is a pretty detached rural holiday cottage with Wi-Fi in Cambridgeshire sleeping 5.
-Sayers has a large garden and wooded area with a footpath leading into an apple orchard.
+Sayers House is a pretty detached holiday cottage with Wi-Fi in Wisbech St Mary Cambridgeshire sleeping 5.
+Sayers has a large garden and wooded area with a footpath leading into an Apple Orchard.
+A family friendly holiday cottage.
 There is ample secluded parking plus a garage.
 Pets welcome.

 Dodge the flying bicycles of the under-graduates during term-time, but then enjoy the peace of the lawns and gardens open to the public in the holidays.
 Every kind of food is available in its cosmopolitan eating places, and its many bookshops are an inspiration.